contractautomataproject/ContractAutomataLib/README.md

 <h1>Contract Automata Tool (Lib) </h1>

-The Contract Automata Tool is an ongoing basic research activity about implementing and experimenting with new developments in the theoretical framework of contract automata.
+The Contract Automata Tool is an ongoing basic research activity about implementing and experimenting with new developments in the theoretical framework of Contract Automata (CA).
 Contract automata are a formalism developed in the research area of foundations for services and distributed computing.
 They are used for specifying services' interface, called behavioral contracts,